eqcorrscan/EQcorrscan/README.md

 work on Py 3.4 too, but we currently don't test this and recommend users to work in Py 3.5.

+Note that, although we support Windows, EQcorrscan is optimized for linux style distributions, it will work on Windows, but everything seems to run about 30x slower at the moment.

 Installation for all systems should be as simple as:

 ```bash